 (2) The shares in Columns (f), (g), and (h) are performance-based restricted stock units granted under our Amended and Restated 2008 Incentive Compensation Plan.
-The performance period for 100% of the performance-based awards is the three-year period ending December 31, 2014.
-The restriction period for 100% of the performance-based grant ends on March 15, 2015.
-For the CEO the financial factor used for 25% of the award is earnings per share growth.
-For the remaining 75% of the award, the financial factor used is total shareholder return as compared to the company's peer group.
-For all other executives, the financial factor used for one-third of the award is earnings per share growth.
-For the remaining two-thirds, the financial factor used is total shareholder return as compared to the company's peer group.
+The performance period for 100% of the performance based awards is the three-year period ending December 31, 2016.
+The restriction period for 100% of the performance based grant ends on March 15, 2017.
+For the CEO for 25% of the award, the financial factor used is earnings per share growth.
+For the remaining 75% of the award, the relative financial factor used is total shareholder return as compared to the company's peer group.
+For all other executives for 33% of the award the financial factor used is earning per share growth.
+For the remaining 67%, the relative financial factor used is total shareholder return as compared to the company's peer group.
 Dividends accumulate on earned shares and are paid in the form of shares.

-(3) The shares in Column (i) are service-based restricted shares granted under our Amended and Restated 2008 Incentive Compensation Plan that vest in three substantially equal installments on February 1 of 2013, 2014 and 2015.
+(3) The shares in Column (i) are service-based restricted shares granted under our Amended and Restated 2008 Incentive Compensation Plan that vest in three substantially equal installments on February 1 of 2015, 2016 and 2017.
 Vesting is contingent upon the Executive Officers remaining employed during the required service period.
 Executive Officers are entitled to dividends during the vesting period on the number of outstanding shares.

-(4) No stock options were granted in 2012.
+(4) No stock options were granted in 2014.